carvel-dev/carvel/content/ytt/docs/latest/faq.md

 ## How do I add items to an existing array?

+Using v0.32.0 or later, the default behavior of overlays is to append array items.
+Simply put your array item in an overlay.

-The default merging behaviour for arrays is to overwrite them, as there isn't any default matching criteria (unlike maps which use their keys).
-To add an item, either provide that matching annotation (eg. `#@overlay/match by="field_name"`), or use the `#@overlay/append` annotation to add to the end of the list.
+Prior to v0.32.0, To add an item, either provide the matching annotation (eg. `#@overlay/match by="field_name"`), or use the `#@overlay/append` annotation to add to the end of the list.
 Note that the append annotation must be applied to each item you want to insert.

 Additional resources: [overlay append docs](lang-ref-ytt-overlay.md#overlayappend), [example gist on playground](/ytt/#gist:https://gist.github.com/pivotaljohn/8c7f48e183158ce12107f576eeab937c), [replace-list gist](/ytt/#gist:https://gist.github.com/pivotaljohn/2b3a9b3367137079195971e1409d539e), [edit-list gist](/ytt/#gist:https://gist.github.com/pivotaljohn/217e8232dc080bb764bfd064ffa9c115)